 PARTY/MUSIC/FOOD TRUCKS: Larkin Square.
 Howard Zemsky and his wife, Leslie – the “Director of Fun: Larkin Square” – took an abandoned manufacturing complex and turned the city around.
 Or at least this part of it.
 The Larkin Co. was “the Amazon of its day,” starting with soap making and then kitchen craft, fashion, home goods and furniture – all sold by catalog or by women who earned furniture rather than an income.
 Larkin was one of the largest companies in America, but went out of business by the 1940’s.

 The community-minded Zemsky’s saw opportunity in these abandoned buildings and repurposed them into new office space, but didn’t stop there.
 They carved out a public park – like a quad on a college campus – where people can gather, eat, sit in lounge chairs and play games for free.
 Though nearly 2,000 people work here, many more come for “Food Truck Tuesdays,” “Live at Larkin Wednesdays,” and “Outdoor Urban Market Thursdays.”
-The renovated 1930’s Filling Station is now a locally sourced café, and across the street is the soon-to-open pub, Hydraulic Hearth.
+The renovated 1930’s Filling Station is now a locally sourced café, and across the street is the great pub, Hydraulic Hearth.
 Come on any given summer’s eve and the place is hopping.